Enhancing Higher Education: Strategies Beyond the Classroom for Student Success, Retention & Engagement. Learn proven ways to support and retain...

 What Would “Activate” a Student Early Alert?

-There are several things that might be a red flag to faculty in terms of student behavior.
+Several things might be a red flag to faculty regarding student behaviour.
 The following are some early warning indications that may warrant an early alert referral:

 It’s worth remembering that a good online student success software platform can enable any advisor, mentor, and even faculty member to flag and review early alerts at any time throughout the entire semester.